-As part of the SERISS project, EVS is involved in the development of research infrastructure for large-scale surveys.
-One component with higher potential impact for the current data collection of EVS 2017 resides in developing web panel design using probability samples.
-This component helps in improving the web surveys’ methodology by combining the advantages provided by the data collection via web surveys with higher quality standards already established for other modes of data collection.
+As part of the SERISS project, EVS is involved in developing research infrastructure for large-scale surveys.
+One component with a higher potential impact for the current data collection of EVS 2017 resides in developing web panel design using probability samples.
+This component helps improve the web surveys’ methodology by combining the advantages provided by the data collection via web surveys with higher quality standards already established for other modes of data collection.

 The explicit objectives of the project are: